What Makes an Insurance Company

-According to CBS8, a recent trend suggests many insurance companies are dropping homes in San Diego County.
-This trend arises as the valley has a sharp increase in wildfires.
+According to CBS8, a recent trend suggests many insurance companies are dropping their coverage of homes in California’s San Diego County.
+This trend is occurring as the state sees a sharp increase in wildfires.

-Weather disasters are scary and to think that your insurance company may drop your home can be even scarier.
-To make sure your homeowners insurance doesn’t do that to you, you should pick the best homeowners insurance company and stay clear of the worst ones.
+Weather disasters can be frightening, and to think that your insurance company may drop your home can be even scarier.
+To make sure your homeowners insurance doesn’t leave you high and dry, you should pick the best homeowners insurance company and stay clear of the worst ones.

-In order to identify the best from the worst homeowners insurance companies, there are many qualities you should know.
-Let us help you with that.
+In order to differentiate the best from the worst homeowners insurance companies, there are many factors you should take into consideration.
+Let us give you a hand with that…

 In this blog